From Bethlehem to Bedlam[1]

 So the soon-to-be mother grasped her husband’s strong hand

-And paused to remember where their journey began.
+remember where their journey began.

 Nine months of yearning filled with joy and with pain.